Working in a warehouse, factory, or distribution center can be a very risky and physically-demanding job.

 North Carolina was historically a manufacturing hub, and many large facilities still remain.

 Large manufacturers in the Charlotte area include Freightliner/Daimler Trucks North America, Wastequip, and Trane Technologies.

-Due to the large number of workers, goods, and equipment present, there are many potential causes of warehouse, factory, and distribution center injuries.
-Some examples are:
+Due to numerous workers, goods, and equipment present, there are many potential causes of warehouse, factory, and distribution center injuries.